Checklist for new students

 If you're going to commute to university, it's a good idea to plan your route to campus before you start.

-We have great public transport links with lots of different options for you to use, including buses, trains, trams, bike paths and footpaths.
-Use the Transport for Greater Manchester route planner to help plan your journey.
+We have great public transport links with lots of different options for you to use, including buses, trains, trams, bike paths and footpaths, which make travelling here easy.
+We recommend that you use the Transport for Greater Manchester (TfGM) route planner to help plan your journey.
+TfGM have also created a handy guide for getting to the University on public transport.

 - Our on-campus train station Salford Crescent is only a ten-minute journey from Manchester Piccadilly